SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - The 'Build the Rur Dam' focus is now 35 days
     - This time its true
  - Reduced political power nerfs from the Inner Circle from -0.3 to -0.15
+ - Added the 'European Integration'
+    - Adds 45% collaboration to Poland, Belgium, Netherlands, Denmark and Norway

 #### Brazil
  - Actually removed all useless focuses